 As Canada's regional economic development agency for Western Canada, Western Economic Diversification Canada (WD) strives to maintain Western Canada’s competitive position by investing in projects and activities that help improve productivity and competitiveness through the development, adoption and commercialization of new technologies and business processes.
 WD also supports higher value-added production and access to international markets.

-Abundant natural resources, thriving technology and services sectors, and low business cost make Western Canada an attractive place to do business.
-Its geographic proximity to Asian markets, access to inland and sea ports, and excellent transportation services to locations throughout North America has created increased efficiencies in exporting products to international markets.
+Abundant natural resources, thriving technology and services sectors, and low business costs make Western Canada an attractive place to do business.
+Its geographic proximity to Asian markets, access to inland and sea ports, and excellent transportation services to locations throughout North America have created increased efficiencies in exporting products to international markets.

-Western Canada consists of the country’s four westernmost provinces: British Columbia (BC Link 1), Alberta (AB Link 1), Saskatchewan (SK Link 1), and Manitoba (MB Link 1).
+Western Canada consists of the country’s four westernmost provinces: British Columbia, Alberta, Saskatchewan, and Manitoba.
 It covers 2.9 million square kilometers – almost 29% of Canada’s land area – making it the seventh largest land mass in the world.
-It is bordered by Canada’s three territories, Yukon, Northwest Territories and Nunavut to the north; Ontario to the east; by the states of Washington, Montana, North Dakota and Minnesota to the south; and the Pacific Ocean to the west.
+It is bordered by Canada’s three territories, Yukon, Northwest Territories and Nunavut to the north; Ontario and Hudson Bay to the east; by the states of Washington, Idaho, Montana, North Dakota and Minnesota to the south; and Alaska and the Pacific Ocean to the west.

-Approximately 10.6 million people, roughly 31% of Canadians, call Western Canada home.
-The majority of the population lives in urban areas, dominated by our cities, which include:
+Approximately 11.2 million people, roughly 31% of Canadians, call Western Canada home.3 The majority of the population lives in urban areas, dominated by our cities, which include: